 We have a dedicated area at each hospice where a child can lay at rest, allowing their family to say goodbye in a familiar and supportive environment.
 Care does not stop after a child has died.
 We will continue to provide practical and emotional support for the entire family.

-Grief is very individual and every bereaved parent will experience a range of thoughts and feelings at different times.
-That’s why we offer individual and couple counselling as well as bereavement groups to support parents and other family members in finding a way forward.
+Grief is very individual and every bereaved parent, brother and sister will experience a range of thoughts and feelings at different times.
+That’s why we offer many different opportunities for support for up to three years after a child dies.

-If a family member requires more in-depth support then a member of the counselling team can provide time and space to talk about and explore difficult feelings, before before a child dies and through bereavement.
+If a bereaved parent or sibling requires more in-depth support then one of our therapists or counsellors can provide time and space to talk about and explore difficult feelings.
+This maybe counselling sessions for adults, or creative therapy sessions for children.

 Bereavement support groups can help family members find a way forward.
 We have groups that are virtual, in person and a private support group on Facebook.